What are the requirements relating to advertising open positions?

 What are the main sources of wage and hour laws in your state?

 Colorado Revised Statutes—Title 8—Labor and Industry—Article 4—Wages—contains the majority of the laws governing wage and hour issues.
 The Code of Colorado Regulations, 7 CCR 1101-1103, includes the regulations concerning wages.

 What is the minimum hourly wage?

 The Colorado Constitution, Article XVIII, Section 15, requires that the state minimum wage be adjusted annually for inflation.
-As a result of Amendment 70, passed by Colorado voters in November 2016, Colorado’s minimum wage for 2017 increased to $9.30 per hour, to $10.20 per hour for 2018, and continues to increase by $.90 per year until it reaches $12.00 per hour in 2020.
-Thereafter, the state minimum wage will be adjusted annually as measured by the Consumer Price Index used for Colorado..
+As a result of Amendment 70, passed by Colorado voters in November 2016, Colorado’s minimum wage for 2017 increased to $11.10 per hour and will increase by $.90 to $12.00 per hour in 2020.
+Thereafter, the state minimum wage will be adjusted annually as measured by the Consumer Price Index used for Colorado.

 What are the rules applicable to final pay and deductions from wages?

-When an employee resigns or quits his or her employment, all earned wages are due by or on the next regular working day (C.R.S. §8-4-109).
+When an employee resigns or quits their employment, all earned wages are due by or on the next regular payday (C.R.S. §8-4-109).

 Generally, deductions from wages are permitted for the following:

 - deductions mandated by local, state, or federal law (e.g., Federal Insurance Contributions Act requirements, and garnishments);